aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/02-implementation.md

 ---
-title: How to build an Upgradeable Plugin
+title: Building an Upgradeable Plugin
 ---

-## How to build an Upgradeable Plugin
+## How to build an Upgradeable Plugin implementation contract

 In this guide, we'll build a `SimpleStorage` Upgradeable plugin which all it does is storing a number.

+The Plugin contract is the one containing all the logic we'd like to implement on the DAO.

 ### 1. Set up the initialize function